What is a Voluntary Acknowledgment of Paternity?

 - If 60 days have passed, you can challenge within 5 years on the basis of fraud, whether extrinsic or intrinsic, duress, or material mistake of fact; or

 - If more than 5 years have passed, you must demonstrate fraud in the procurement of the acknowledgment by the mother of the child.

 Rescinding a VAP can be a tricky task that requires specific attention to detail.
 If you find yourself in this position, we highly recommend that you talk to an experienced family attorney.

 Establishing paternity and becoming the legal parent of a child is a powerful thing.
 Legal parents have the right to have a relationship and regular visitation with their child.
 However, with parental rights also come parental responsibilities.
 Parents must contribute their share of financial, physical, and emotional support.

-If you have any questions about this process or any other aspect of family law in Tennessee, please don’t hesitate to call us at 931-398-5200 or contact us on this site.
+If you have any questions about this process or any other aspect of family law in Tennessee, please don’t hesitate contact us.
 Our lawyers focus on family issues and truly want to help you realize what’s best for your family.